What time do you open and what time do you close?

 The croc exhibits had to meet the prescribed zoo exhibit guidelines as stipulated by the Australian Government taking into account all aspects of the animal’s welfare and well-being.
 The exhibits also had to be signed off by a recognised “Croc expert” before we were allowed to import the crocs.

 Our exhibits are much the same as any croc facility in Australia.
 Both animals came from croc farms and were in holding areas much smaller than the exhibits they enjoy at Butterfly Creek.
 One was in a farm due to close and we were told was likely to end up as a wall hanging.

 There is a misconception that animals such as crocs and lions spend all day wandering / swimming around for the fun of it or for stimulation and exercise.
 In fact lions spend the vast majority of their days sleeping and mostly only move around looking for their next meal.
 And life can be extremely harsh – and very tenuous – for animals such as lions and crocs.
 Crocodiles look to claim a territory that provides them the opportunity to hunt and to use the water / land to cool off and warm up etc. They don’t require a huge area of land or water to meet all their needs and hence the zoo guidelines.

 Kids Birthday Parties

 How do I secure a party slot?

 You can secure a party slot by booking it online.
 A non- refundable deposit of $150 will be required, this must be paid online via an authorised Credit Card.
 Once the payment is through, you will receive an automated email with the confirmation and a link to fill your booking form and requirements.

 When I need to submit final details and pay the balance of the payment ?

 Catering and all the other requirements must be confirmed at least 7 working days prior to the party.
-Full payment is due at- least 3 working days prior to your party.
+The final account will need to be paid the Wednesday of the week of your party.